 All the other accommodation suggestions below are rural out of town options that don't have websites in English:

 Hacienda Malabar (just outside of Pereira - no website) is remarkably good value and highly recommended by me personally.
-Malabar is a fantastic, traditional, well kept and peaceful Hacienda - similar ones in neighbouring Ecuador cost 5 times the price.
+Malabar is a fantastic, traditional, well kept and peaceful Hacienda - similar ones in neighbouring Ecuador cost 5 times the price (ed - I'm told prices have soared since I stayed in 2008).

-Termales de Santa Rosa is a nearby spa hotel, or consider EcoTermales San Vicente which has camping, restaurant, hotel, cabanas and more hot springs.
+Termales de Santa Rosa is a nearby hotel with hot springs, or consider EcoTermales San Vicente which has camping, restaurant, hotel, cabanas and more hot springs.

 Santa Barbara Eco-Hotel - a hacienda style hotel near Armenia costing 200k pesos for a double.